mindee/mindee-api-ruby/docs/nutrition_facts_v1.md

 * `daily_value` (Float): DVs are the recommended amounts of cholesterol to consume or not to exceed each day.
 * `per_100g` (Float): The amount of cholesterol per 100g of the product.
 * `per_serving` (Float): The amount of cholesterol per serving of the product.
 Fields which are specific to this product; they are not used in any other product.

+### Cholesterol Field
+The amount of cholesterol in the product.

+A `NutritionFactsLabelV1Cholesterol` implements the following attributes:

+* `daily_value` (Float): DVs are the recommended amounts of cholesterol to consume or not to exceed each day.
+* `per_100g` (Float): The amount of cholesterol per 100g of the product.
+* `per_serving` (Float): The amount of cholesterol per serving of the product.
+Fields which are specific to this product; they are not used in any other product.

+### Dietary Fiber Field
+The amount of dietary fiber in the product.

+A `NutritionFactsLabelV1DietaryFiber` implements the following attributes:

+* `daily_value` (Float): DVs are the recommended amounts of dietary fiber to consume or not to exceed each day.
+* `per_100g` (Float): The amount of dietary fiber per 100g of the product.
+* `per_serving` (Float): The amount of dietary fiber per serving of the product.
+Fields which are specific to this product; they are not used in any other product.

 ### Dietary Fiber Field